 Animals are wonderfully agreeable friends.
 They ask so little of us, and give so much love in return.
 When it comes time for you to let go of your animal companion, making the decisions on how to care for their physical remains can be heart-wrenching.
-Our staff can help you with the loss of a pet.
+Our staff can help you with the loss of your pet as we would any other member of your family.
 We have helped local families and Veterinarians through the loss of the four footed members of a family.

 A private cremation means your pet is placed in the cremation chamber alone.
 Upon completion of the cremation, your pet's cremated remains are removed from the chamber, and returned to you, in an urn of your choice.